Kush2004agar/Grammar-scoring-engine/README.md

 ---

-### What Does This Project Do?

-Imagine you're a teacher listening to students speak English.
-You'd notice things like:
-- Do they use the right verb tenses?
-- Are their sentences complete?
-- Do they make grammar mistakes?

-This project tries to automate that process.
-Here's how it works:
+## What Even Is This?

+Okay so here's the deal.
+You know how when you're learning a language, teachers listen to you speak and grade your grammar?
+This is trying to automate that.

+The process is pretty straightforward:
-1. **Listen** 👂 - Converts audio recordings to text using OpenAI's Whisper (the same tech behind ChatGPT's voice features)
+1. **Listen** 👂 - Turn audio into text using Whisper (OpenAI's speech-to-text thing)
-2. **Clean** 🧹 - Removes "um"s, "uh"s, and stutters (but doesn't "fix" grammar—we want to score what they actually said)
+2. **Clean** 🧹 - Get rid of "um"s and "uh"s and stutters (but NOT grammar mistakes—we want to score what they actually said)
-3. **Analyze** 🔍 - Looks for grammar errors, sentence structure, and other linguistic patterns
+3. **Analyze** 🔍 - Count grammar errors, look at sentence structure, all that jazz
-4. **Score** 📊 - Predicts a grammar score from 1 (needs work) to 5 (excellent)
+4. **Score** 📊 - Predict a score from 1 (oof) to 5 (nice)
-5. **Explain** 💡 - Shows which features mattered most (so it's not a black box)
+5. **Explain** 💡 - Show what mattered (so it's not a complete mystery)

-**Why this matters:** Automated grammar scoring could help with language learning apps, job interviews, or educational assessments—but only if it's fair, transparent, and actually works well.
+Why does this matter?
+Well, imagine language learning apps that actually give useful feedback.
+Or job interviews where the system helps screen candidates.
+But only if it's actually fair and doesn't screw people over because of their accent or whatever.

 ---

-### What Are We Actually Measuring?
+## What Are We Actually Measuring?

-**What we're scoring:**
+**What we score:**
-- Grammar mistakes (wrong tenses, subject-verb agreement, etc.)
+- Grammar mistakes (wrong tenses, messed up subject-verb agreement, that kind of thing)
 - Sentence structure (complete sentences vs. fragments)
 - Basic English grammar rules

-**What we're NOT scoring:**
+**What we DON'T score:**
-- How smart someone is
+- How smart you are (grammar ≠ intelligence)
-- Whether they'd be good at their job
+- Whether you'd be good at your job (that's a whole other thing)
-- Their accent or pronunciation (we're looking at grammar, not how they sound)
+- Your accent or how you sound (we're looking at grammar, not pronunciation)
-- Whether they use "proper" British English vs. American English (both are valid!)
+- Whether you use British vs. American English (both are fine!)

 **How it should be used:**
-- As **one piece** of information, not the only thing that matters
+- As ONE piece of info, not the only thing
-- For screening candidates who need English communication skills
+- For screening people who need English skills
-- Alongside other assessments (interviews, writing samples, etc.)
+- Alongside other stuff (interviews, writing samples, etc.)

-**Important caveats:**
+**The catch:**
-- The system might be biased against certain accents (because speech-to-text isn't perfect)
+- The system might be biased against certain accents (speech-to-text isn't perfect)
 - It's not a replacement for human judgment
-- We need to be careful about fairness and not over-relying on automated scores
+- We gotta be careful about fairness

 ---

-### Methodology Summary

-The project is organised in **phases**, each mapped to code and notebooks.

-- **Phase 1 — Problem framing**
-  - `notebooks/01_problem_framing.ipynb` documents the construct, non-constructs, intended use, and ethical/automation risks (no code).

-- **Phase 2 — Dataset exploration**
-  - `notebooks/02_data_exploration.ipynb` loads `data/train.csv`, examines **score distributions**, and explores audio duration vs. score.
-  - Includes **qualitative listening notes** across low/medium/high score bands.

-- **Phase 3 — ASR pipeline**
-  - `src/asr.py` implements **Whisper-based transcription** (e.g., `small` model), with:
-    - Configurable decoding parameters in `src/config.py`.
-    - **Caching** to `data/asr_cache/asr_[train|test].csv`.
-    - Error logging for problematic files.
-  - `notebooks/03_asr_analysis.ipynb` inspects transcript quality and discusses how ASR errors can inflate or mask grammar errors.

-- **Phase 4 — Spoken text cleaning**
-  - `src/text_cleaning.py` implements **minimal, non-corrective cleaning**:
-    - Whitespace/case normalisation.
-    - Removal of **non-lexical fillers** (“uh”, “um”, etc.).
-    - Conservative collapse of **stutter-like repetitions**.
-    - Conservative trimming of **very short false starts**.
-  - Each rule is documented with **assessment rationale**: remove performance noise, never “fix” grammar.

-- **Phase 5 — Feature engineering**
-  - `src/feature_engineering.py` extracts **interpretable grammar features** from cleaned transcripts:
-    - Grammar error counts and **error density per 100 tokens** using `language_tool_python`.
-    - Sentence and clause metrics (number of clauses, subordinate clauses, fragments, ratios) using spaCy.
-    - POS-based patterns (verb ratios, subject pronouns, etc.).
-  - `notebooks/04_feature_engineering.ipynb` explains each feature and shows **feature distributions**, connecting them to human judgment.

-- **Phase 6 — Baseline modelling**
-  - `src/model.py` implements a **Ridge regression** baseline:
-    - Uses only **grammar features** (no deep embeddings).
-    - Fixes random seeds and uses **K-fold cross-validation**.
-    - Provides **feature importance** (standardised coefficients) for interpretability.
-  - `notebooks/05_modeling.ipynb` trains the baseline, displays CV metrics, and interprets coefficients in linguistic terms.

-- **Phase 7 — Evaluation**
-  - `src/evaluation.py` provides:
-    - **Pearson** and **Spearman** correlations.
-    - **MAE** and **RMSE**.
-    - **Score-band error analysis** (low/medium/high).
-  - `notebooks/06_evaluation.ipynb` plots predicted vs. actual scores, residuals, and band-wise performance, and discusses alignment with human raters.

-- **Phase 8 — Error & bias analysis**
-  - `src/error_analysis.py`:
-    - Identifies **large-error cases** (e.g., |prediction – truth| ≥ 1.0).
-    - Joins with transcripts for **qualitative ASR vs. grammar** analysis.
-    - Supports analyses by **score band** and (optionally) response length.
-  - Error tables and qualitative insights are reported in `notebooks/06_evaluation.ipynb` and associated notes.

-- **Phase 9 — One controlled improvement**
-  - A **single additional modelling component** is introduced (e.g., a fixed transformer-based sentence embedding combined with grammar features in a Ridge model).
-  - The improvement is **strictly compared** to the baseline:
-    - Same data, same CV protocol.
-    - Metrics and band-wise errors.
-    - Trade-offs in **accuracy vs. interpretability / construct purity** are explicitly discussed.

-- **Phase 10 — Final model & submission**
-  - A final model is selected based on **performance, robustness, and interpretability**.
-  - `submission/generate_submission.py`:
-    - Loads the trained model and preprocessing.
-    - Ensures test ASR transcripts and cleaned text/features are computed.
-    - Generates a **competition-compatible** `submission.csv` (`filename,label`).
+## How I Built This (The Journey)

+I split this into 10 phases because... well, it seemed organized at the time.
+Here's what happened:

+**Phase 1: Figure Out What We're Doing** 📝
+First, I had to actually define what "grammar" means here.
+And what it doesn't mean.
+And what could go wrong ethically.
+That part was important.

+**Phase 2: Look at the Data** 📊
+I loaded up the training data and just... looked at it.
+What do the scores look like?
+Are there patterns?
+What does a low score sound like vs. a high score?

+**Phase 3: Speech to Text** 🎤→📝
+Used Whisper to transcribe everything.
+This took forever.
+Also, Whisper makes mistakes sometimes, especially with accents.
+That's a problem we'll come back to.

+**Phase 4: Clean It Up** 🧹
+Removed "um"s, "uh"s, stutters.
+But I was careful NOT to fix grammar mistakes—if someone says "he go" instead of "he goes", I keep it as "he go" because that's what they actually said.

+**Phase 5: Extract Features** 🔍
+Turned text into numbers.
+How many grammar errors?
+Are sentences complete?
+How complex is the structure?
+Stuff like that.

+**Phase 6: Train a Model** 🤖
+Used Ridge Regression because it's simple and you can actually understand what it's doing.
+Not some deep learning black box.

+**Phase 7: See How Bad It Is** 📈
+Spoiler: it's not perfect.
+But we measured it properly and figured out where it fails.

+**Phase 8: Analyze the Failures** 🔬
+Looked at cases where we were way off.
+Is it an ASR problem?
+A grammar problem?
+What's going on?

+**Phase 9: Try to Make It Better** 🚀
+Added one improvement (could use better text embeddings maybe?).
+Compared it to baseline.
+Is it worth the added complexity?
+Sometimes yes, sometimes no.

+**Phase 10: Generate Predictions** ✅
+Trained final model, generated predictions for test set, created submission file.
+Done.

+Each phase has a notebook if you want to see the gory details.

 ---

-### What Features Matter Most?
+## What Features Actually Matter?

-The model looks at 23 different grammar features.
-Here's what it found most important:
+The model looks at 23 different things.
+Here's what it thinks is important:

-**Features that predict HIGHER scores:**
+**Things that predict HIGHER scores:**
-- More tokens (longer responses tend to score higher)
+- More tokens (longer responses = higher scores, usually)
 - More subordinate clauses (complex sentences)
-- Agreement errors per 100 tokens (surprisingly, this predicts higher scores—maybe because longer responses have more opportunities for errors?)
+- Agreement errors per 100 tokens (weirdly, this predicts higher scores?
+Maybe because longer responses have more room for errors?)

-**Features that predict LOWER scores:**
+**Things that predict LOWER scores:**
-- Total grammar errors (makes sense!)
+- Total grammar errors (duh)
-- Verb tense errors (also makes sense!)
+- Verb tense errors (also duh)
-- Number of subordinate clauses (wait, this contradicts the above?
-That's interesting...)
+- Number of subordinate clauses (wait, this contradicts the thing above?
+That's... interesting)

-**The takeaway**: Grammar scoring is complicated!
-Some features matter in unexpected ways.
-That's why we need to be careful and not over-interpret the results.
+So yeah, grammar scoring is complicated.
+Some features matter in weird ways.
+That's why we gotta be careful and not over-interpret stuff.

-See the [detailed results](docs/results/) for the full feature importance analysis.
+Check out [docs/results/](docs/results/) if you want the full breakdown.

 ---

-### Error Analysis Highlights

-Error and bias analysis focuses on:

-- **Large disagreements** (e.g., |error| ≥ 1.0 points):
-  - Under-prediction of high-true scores often linked to **ASR dropping function words** or mis-segmenting sentences, inflating error density.
-  - Over-prediction of low-true scores when ASR partially **normalises tense/agreement errors**.
+## Where It Messes Up

+I spent some time looking at where the model fails.
+Here's what I found:

+**Big disagreements** (we're off by 1+ points):
+- Sometimes we under-score people with high scores because ASR dropped function words or messed up sentence boundaries
+- Sometimes we over-score people with low scores because ASR "fixed" their grammar mistakes (which is... not what we want)

-- **Disfluency vs. grammar**:
+**Disfluency vs. grammar:**
-  - Some disfluent but grammatically sound responses may be under-scored if features conflate disfluency with incomplete syntax.
+- Some people are disfluent (lots of "um"s, stutters) but grammatically sound—we might under-score them
-  - Some fluent but errorful responses may be over-scored if complexity dominates error features.
+- Some people are fluent but make lots of grammar errors—we might over-score them

-- **Regression to the mean**:
+**Regression to the mean:**
-  - Extremes (very low or high grammar scores) tend to be pulled toward the centre, reducing differentiation at critical boundaries.
+- Extreme scores (very low or very high) tend to get pulled toward the middle.
+The model is conservative.

-These patterns are used to motivate:

-- **Human review** for certain bands or flagged cases.
-- Cautious use of the model as **one indicator**, not a sole decision-maker.
+So the takeaway is: always have humans review edge cases.
+This thing isn't perfect.

 ---

-### ⚠️ Important Limitations & Ethical Considerations

-Let's be honest about what this system can and can't do:

-#### The Data Problem
+## The Problems (Let's Be Honest)

+Look, this system has issues.
+I'm not gonna sugarcoat it.

+**The data problem:**
-- **Small dataset**: We only have 409 examples to learn from.
-That's not a lot!
-The model is less confident at the extremes (scores near 1 or 5).
+- Only 409 examples.
+That's... not a lot.
+The model is less confident at the extremes.
-- **Missing context**: We don't know people's backgrounds, accents, or demographics, so we can't directly check for fairness issues.
+- We don't know people's backgrounds, so we can't directly check for fairness.

-#### The Accent Bias Problem
-This is a **big deal** and we need to talk about it:
+**The accent bias problem:**

-- **Speech-to-text isn't perfect**: If the transcription software (Whisper) makes mistakes transcribing someone's accent, our grammar score will be wrong—and it's not the speaker's fault!
+This is the big one.
+If Whisper (the speech-to-text) makes mistakes transcribing someone's accent, our grammar score will be wrong.
+And it's not the speaker's fault—it's the transcription software's fault.
+But they're the one who gets the bad score.

-- **Real-world impact**: Someone with a non-native accent might get a lower score not because their grammar is bad, but because the speech-to-text misunderstood them.
+Someone with a non-native accent might get a lower score not because their grammar is bad, but because Whisper misunderstood them.
+That's... not great.

-- **What we can do**: We try to be aware of this, but it's a fundamental limitation.
+We try to be aware of this, but it's a fundamental limitation.
 Always have humans review borderline cases.

-#### The "Scope Creep" Problem
+**The "scope creep" problem:**
-- **Mission drift**: It's tempting to make the model score "how good the text sounds" instead of just grammar.
-We try to stick to grammar only, but it's a slippery slope.
+It's tempting to make the model score "how good the text sounds" instead of just grammar.
+I tried to stick to grammar only, but it's a slippery slope.

-#### The "Don't Over-Rely on This" Problem
+**The "don't over-rely on this" problem:**
-- **Not a replacement for humans**: This should NEVER be the only thing used to make important decisions (like hiring or grading).
-- **Use it as a tool**: Think of it like spell-check—helpful, but not infallible.
+This should NEVER be the only thing used to make important decisions.
+Think of it like spell-check—helpful, but not infallible.

-- **Always review edge cases**: If someone gets a very low or very high score, have a human double-check.
+If someone gets a very low or very high score, have a human double-check.
+Always.

-#### How to Use This Ethically
+**How to use this ethically:**
-1. **Always have human oversight** - Don't automate away human judgment
+1. Always have human oversight
-2. **Be transparent** - Tell people their scores are automated and explain the limitations
-3. **Watch for bias** - Monitor if certain groups consistently get different scores
-4. **Allow appeals** - People should be able to challenge automated scores
-5. **Use multiple methods** - Combine this with interviews, writing samples, etc.
+2. Be transparent about limitations
+3. Watch for bias patterns
+4. Allow appeals
+5. Use multiple assessment methods

 ---

-### Getting Started (5 Minutes)
+## Getting Started

-Want to try it yourself?
+Want to try it?
 Here's how:

 1. **Get the code**
    ```bash